 When those patterns are visible, the individualized remediation plan becomes much easier to construct.
 Faculty are no longer starting from zero trying to diagnose the deficiency.
 The data has already identified where reasoning diverges: whether a resident's differential is breaking down, whether they're ordering the right studies for the right reasons, whether they're managing undifferentiated presentations effectively.

 The Morristown pilot focused on residents already in training.
-But the programs getting the most from DDx are also deploying it at the very start of residency and the early identification benefit is perhaps the most valuable of all.
+But the programs getting the most from DDx are also deploying it at the very start of residency — and the early identification benefit is perhaps the most valuable of all.

-At Indiana Ascension St. Vincent, where DDx was deployed during intern orientation, faculty described the platform as a 'gap analysis' tool at the program level, surfacing broad patterns across the cohort, not just struggling individuals.
+At Indiana Ascension St. Vincent, where DDx was deployed during intern orientation, faculty described the platform as a gap analysis tool at the program level, surfacing broad patterns across the cohort, not just struggling individuals.

 "Without a tool like this, we'd only discover those deficits later in the year.
 This lets us capture them early and tailor our teaching from day one."

 When you identify a reasoning gap in Week 1 of residency instead of month 6, the intervention is more targeted, less intensive, and more likely to succeed before the stakes get higher and the gap has had time to compound.
+DDx's longitudinal analytics and centralized dashboards give faculty visibility into individual and cohort performance over time, so remediation doesn't have to wait for a struggling resident to become visible through patient care.

 Explore how AI-enabled clinical simulation can benefit your institution.
 Schedule a demo of DDx today.